seanblankenship/appnet-bp/readme.md

 To use this function in its most simple form, just type: `<?php echo google_map(); ?>`.
 This will create a map based on the information in _config.php with a width of 100%, a height of 400px, and a zoom level of 15.
 To change any of these values, just pass arguments to the function.
 Make sure if you are passing pixels values to not include 'px', only the number.

-As an example, if you wanted to create a 200px x 200px map with a zoom level of 15, you would type: `<?php writeGoogleMap('200', '200'); ?>`.
+As an example, if you wanted to create a 200px x 200px map with a zoom level of 15, you would type: `<?php echo google_map(200,200); ?>`.
 You wouldn't need to include the zoom level since it already defaults to 15.

-Also, if you wanted to get a map based on an address that was not stored in the default variables in _config, use something similar to `<?php google_map(400,400,15,"123 King Street","Apt 1","Boone","NC",28607); ?>`
+Also, if you wanted to get a map based on an address that was not stored in the default variables in _config, use something similar to `<?php echo google_map(400,400,15,"123 King Street","Apt 1","Boone","NC",28607); ?>`

 ### email_link()